-- The DBF Diversified Passive composite includes accounts that primarily hold equity exchange traded funds (ETFs), mutual funds or a combination of both.
+- The DBF Diversified Passive Composite includes accounts that primarily hold equity exchange traded funds (ETFs), mutual funds or a combination of both.
 The composite employs strategic allocation among world market indices and broad market indices and holds exchange traded funds that track the selected indices.
 The composite holds no fixed income instruments.

-Composite Asset Allocation as of March 31, 2020
+Composite Asset Allocation as of December 31, 2022

 DB Fitzpatrick (DBF) is an independent investment management firm established in 1984 and is registered with the U.S. Securities and Exchange Commission and the Idaho Department of Finance.
 Registration does not imply a certain level of skill or training.
 DBF manages a variety of equity, balanced, fixed-income, and commercial mortgage assets for institutional and individual clients.

-Future returns will depend on future allocation decisions.
+- Future returns will depend on future allocation decisions.
 Past performance does not guarantee future results.